 Andersen adds that many homeowners really don’t know what kind of trees are on their property until a crisis happens.
 Learning about those trees and their needs for staying healthy can add value to homes and add shade and beautification to the landscape.

-She recommends before pruning lower branches or any other part of the tree to first get an assessment from tree trimming professionals or an arborist before doing anything with your trees.
+Before pruning lower branches or any other part of the tree, she recommends getting an assessment from tree trimming professionals or an arborist before doing anything with your trees.

 Get Expert Advice

 Good tree care starts with taking a tree inventory.
 If you don’t know what kind of trees are growing in your yard or whether or not they need trimming, then there are two things you can do to find out.

 - Andersen suggests contacting your local Cooperative Extension Service to get free advice.
 Some have a certified arborist or horticulturist on staff.
 They offer their expertise for the area in which you live, whether in the country or a big city.

 You can find the one closest to you by clicking on the Land-Grant University Website Directory and going to your state.
 Once you locate your state, click on it, and there usually will be a tab to Locate Your Local County Extension Office.
 Their websites are robust, Andersen says, with information about trees, too.

 - Or you can find a qualified tree care company to do an assessment.
 You can ask them about the health of your trees, which ones might fall on your house in a storm, and any other pending disasters, she says.
 To find a certified arborist, you can go to the International Society of Arboriculture’s (ISA) TreesAreGood.org, a website helping the public with tree-care information.

 As a general rule for deciduous trees, you should not cut tree branches from spring to early fall.
 Cutting tree branches in summer and early fall (during the growing season) can be particularly damaging because it stimulates new growth in the tree.
 Having new growth right before the tree enters its natural dormancy can cause decay, disease, and premature death.

 However, as with most rules, there are exceptions.